 To date, many experiments (for instance, \cite{PeruzzoPhotonicPQ,GoogleHydrogen,Hardware-efficientIBM}) have demonstrated that the variational quantum eigensolver (VQE) is robust against systematic control errors.
 In VQE, quantum circuits are characterized by variational parameters.
 When the quantum gates over-rotate or under-rotate qubits due to inaccurate control, a classical optimizer finds different input angles that lead to more-accurate qubit rotations on quantum devices.

 In ASP, a critical control error may occur in the couplings of the final Hamiltonian $\hfin$.
 In the ideal case, the quantum state reaches the ground state of $\hfin$ at the end of the annealing process.
 However, without error correction, the couplings on a quantum device may be degraded by control errors.
-In that case, the final state will be a ground state of an inaccurate Hamiltonian.
-Some approaches, such as using a non-vanishing value of either temperature or the transverse field, were considered in order to improve the success probabilities of quantum annealing ~\cite{2016PhRvE94c2105N,2017PhRvA96d2310N}.
+In this case, the final state will be a ground state of an \textit{inaccurate} Hamiltonian.
+Approaches such as using a non-vanishing value of either temperature or the transverse field have been considered in order to improve the success probabilities of quantum annealing ~\cite{2016PhRvE94c2105N,2017PhRvA96d2310N}.

 In this section, we investigate whether \vrs~is capable of correcting such errors.
 One approach is to make the final Hamiltonian variational.
 Let us describe the accurate final Hamiltonian in terms of its components: $\hfin=\sum_{i} J_i \bf{\sigma}^i_{\text{fin}}$.
-In the presence of control errors, the couplings of the final Hamiltonian on a quantum device have different values, which we denote by \bea \tilde{H}_{\text{fin}}=\sum_{i}\tilde{J}_i \bf{\sigma}^i_{\text{fin}}. \eea One way to use the variational method for mitigating systematic control errors is to treat the final Hamiltonian as variational.
+In the presence of control errors, the couplings of the final Hamiltonian on a quantum device have different values, which we denote by \bea \tilde{H}_{\text{fin}}=\sum_{i}\tilde{J}_i \bf{\sigma}^i_{\text{fin}}. \eea One way to use the variational method for mitigating systematic control errors is to treat the final Hamiltonian itself as variational.
 Starting from $J^{(0)}_i = J_i$ as input couplings, one runs a time-dependent Hamiltonian $H(t)= A(t)\hini+ B(t)\tilde{H}_{\text{fin}}$, measures the expectation values of the Pauli words $\langle \bf{\sigma}^i_{\text{fin}} \rangle$, and then estimates the energy using the accurate coefficients $E=\sum_i J_i \langle \bf{\sigma}^i_{\text{fin}} \rangle$.
-Based on the result, a classical optimizer updates the input couplings $J^{(k-1)}_i \to J^{(k)}_i$ so that the couplings on the quantum device $\tilde{J}^{(k)}_i $ become closer to the accurate values $J_i$.
+Based on the result, a classical optimizer updates the input couplings $J^{(k-1)}_i \to J^{(k)}_i$ so that the couplings on the quantum device $\tilde{J}^{(k)}_i $ become closer to the desired accurate values $J_i$.